 Macs are the only devices capable of running macOS, plus 2016 MacBook Pros are universally equipped with futureproof features like Thunderbolt 3 ports and NVMe storage.
 That makes them valuable for a relatively long time, raising the stakes for effective physical protection.

-It’s never been more important to secure MacBook Pros, as they have become fixtures of workplace deployments while offering a strong combination of utility, portability, and overall value.
+It’s never been more critical to secure MacBook Pros, as they have become fixtures of workplace deployments while offering a strong combination of utility, portability, and overall value.
 Learn more about how to lock a MacBook Pro by taking a look at our range of locking stations.